sathishvj/gencmd-go/README.md

 git rm --cached -r <directory>
 ```

-## Required!
+### Required!
 PaLM API key
 This works with Google's PaLM API.
 You need to have an API key for it to work.
-If you have access to MakerSuite, you can get it from there: [MakerSuite - Get API key](https://makersuite.google.com/app/apikey)
+If you have access to MakerSuite, you can get it from there: [MakerSuite - Get API key](https://makersuite.google.com/app/apikey).
+As of now, access is limited by Google.
+So you might have to put yourself on the waitlist.

-## Installation
+### Installation
-If you know Go, you can install it from `github.com/sathishvj/gencmd-go`.
+If you know Go, you can download the source code or install it from `github.com/sathishvj/gencmd-go`.

-Alternatively, here are the steps:
+Alternatively, here are the steps for unix based systems (Mac, Linux).
+The steps for Windows should be similar, but I haven't tested it.

-1. Download the binary for you OS and architecture from the releases directory:
+#### 1. Download the binary for you OS and architecture from the releases directory:

 For example, if you are on Mac with Apple Silicon, then you can do:
 ```